diku-dk/futhark/docs/language-reference.rst

   val map [n] 'a 'b : (a -> b) -> [n]a -> [n]b

-The type parameter ``b`` can only be replaced with a type that has non-anonymous sizes, which means they must be the same for every application of the function.
+The type parameter ``b`` can only be replaced with a type that has non-anomymous sizes, which means they must be the same for every application of the function.
 In contrast, this is the type of the pipeline operator::